 HGSE offers a range of other financial aid and fellowship opportunities to provide greater access and affordability to our students

 Students will work closely with faculty associated with their area of study, but students can also work with and take courses with faculty throughout HGSE and Harvard.
 The faculty co-chairs for TTL are Heather Hill and Victor Pereira.
 View our faculty directory for a full list of HGSE faculty.

 The TTL Program prepares you for a variety of career pathways, including:

 Our TTL Program enables you to fully examine your growth as a professional — and explore the many ways you can generate better outcomes for your students.
 From developing a deeper understanding of teaching principles and practices to honing your experience and embracing innovation in a variety of learning environments, our graduates go on to make a profound difference in the lives of their students.
-Here, you'll meet several HGSE alumni whose careers center around teaching and learning leadership:
+Here are examples of the TTL experience and the impact its community is making on the field:

 Cohort and Community

 The TTL Program prioritizes the development of ongoing teacher communities that provide continued support, learning, and collaboration.
 Our cohort-based approach is designed to encourage and allow aspiring teachers and leaders to build relationships with one another, as well as with instructors and mentors — ultimately building a strong, dynamic network.

 As a TTL student, you will build a community around a shared commitment to teaching and teacher development.
 You will learn from and with colleagues from diverse backgrounds, levels of expertise, and instructional settings.
 To further connections with the field, you are invited to attend “meet the researcher” chats, engage in learning through affinity groups, and interact with teaching-focused colleagues across the larger university, by taking courses and participating in activities both at HGSE and at other Harvard schools.